 Incan "Golden" Berries, (Raw, Premium Gooseberries), 16 oz

 Recently recommended by Dr. Oz.
 If you like fun packed, dense dried fruits like wild mulberries or goji berries , you may want to try these incan (golden) berries from South America!
 These actually have three different names the Cape Gooseberry, the Goldenberry and the Incan berry.
 Sometimes these are called Incan berries or Goldenberries.
 Larger than a raisin or goji berry, yellow/orange in color, has a flavor like a sweet and sour lemon candy and is full of tiny seeds.
-These berries are currently organic, grown harmonically with nature.
+These berries are currently Premium and grown in harmony with nature.
 Cultivated in the Incan Empire in days past, these fully-ripe, sun-dried incan berries (or goldenberries, or Cape Gooseberry) are sweet with an awesome tart zest and contain small chewable seeds.

 INGREDIENTS: ORGANIC GOLDENBERRIES, GOOSEBERRIES

 They make a delicious, tart, and exotic "raisin."